Guinea PigCavia porcellus

 - Eats and drinks regularly

-- Healthy fur and clear eyes
+- Healthy fur and skin (not itchy, no hair loss)

 - Breathing is unlabored